ECCC-ASTD-MRD/gem/README.md

 ```
 cado work -j or make -j work can be used to compile and install in the same step.

-In development mode, gem is compiled using Intel shared libraries: use the
+In development mode, GEM is compiled using Intel shared libraries: use the
-following command to compile with static libraries:
+following command to compile with static libraries (for GEM or GEM-MACH):
 ```
 cado cmake-static
 or